 Welcome to Year 4!

 We are having a big focus on joined handwriting, spelling and correct grammar in all of our work.
-The spelling (English Appendix 1) and grammar (English Appendix 2) will be taught in accordance with the Primary National Curriculum 2013.

-- Converting between different units of measure; including time.
+- Converting between different measures

 Some useful websites for you to use at home are:

 We are continuing with Fiction Express.
 This is exciting opportunity to engage your child in reading at home because they get to vote on ideas for the next chapters, which brings reading to life!

 It is important that you read the chapter and complete home learning tasks each week in their English Home Learning Book.

 Remember to record in your child’s planner every time you hear them read.